TempestAethel/Tempestaethel.github.io/README.md

 ## First Repository
 My first repository, [Skolar](https://github.com/TempestAethel/SKOLAR), was created for my internship-related assignments.
 It may not be the best, but it's a starting point!

-## Main GitHub Page
-You can find links to all my projects on my main GitHub page: [TempestAethel](https://tempestaethel.github.io/TempestAethel/).

 ### Updates
 I will be trying to update my profile with repositories over time, so feel free to check back!